r7kamura/imgur_openapi-rs/README.md

 ## Development

 What imgur-openapi version to be used is defined at [VERSION](/VERSION).
-Please update this file if you want to use newer version, then run `bin/build` and git-push it, and the new version will be automatically released to crate.io.
+When a new version of imgur-openapi is released, run `bin/build` and git-push it, and a new version of imgur_openapi crate will be automatically published to crate.io.